An00bRektn/htb-cli/README.md

 - 🎯 Challenges
   - 🗃️ Download challenge files
   - 🚩 Submit flags
-  - 🐳 Spawn Docker instances
+  - 🐳 Spawn, stop, and restart Docker instances
 - 🖥️ Machines
-  - ✔️ Spawn Machines, normally and Release Arena
+  - ✔️ Spawn, stop, and reset Machines, normally and Release Arena
-    - **Known Bug**: API to spawn a machine normally is a little wonky right now, trying to fix that
   - 🚩 Submit flags
 - 📡 VPN
   - 🌐 Switch Machine lab servers, Release Arena and normal
   - 📝 Download your VPN config

 ### TODO List
-- [ ] Stop and/or restart docker instances
+- [x] Stop and/or restart docker instances
-- [ ] Stop and/or restart spawned machine (and fix normal machine spawn bug)
+- [x] Stop and/or restart spawned machine (and fix normal machine spawn bug)
-- [ ] Improve aesthetics
+- [x] Improve aesthetics
 - [ ] Possibly change flags to feel more intuitive
 - [x] Refactor and reformat code for better extensibility and to be used as a module
 - [ ] Support 2FA/OTP